Shopify/hydrogen/examples/analytics/README.md

 # Hydrogen example: Shopify Analytics & Consent (unstable)

-This folder contains an end-to-end example including first (Shopify) and third-party analytics instrumentation events and consent management leveraging the [Customer Privacy API](https://shopify.dev/docs/api/customer-privacy).
+This folder contains an end-to-end example of how to implement analytics for Hydrogen.
+Hydrogen supports both Shopify analytics, as well as third-party services.

-The Customer Privacy API is a browser-based, JavaScript API that you can use to verify data processing permissions or build a cookie consent banner.
+Hydrogen includes built in support for the [Customer Privacy API](https://shopify.dev/docs/api/customer-privacy), a browser-based JavaScript API that you can use to display cookie-consent banners and verify data processing permissions.

 ## Requirements

-- [Configuring customer privacy settings](https://help.shopify.com/en/manual/privacy-and-security/privacy/customer-privacy-settings/privacy-settings?shpxid=9f9c768e-AC66-497C-98D0-701334C8173E) - You can configure and manage customer privacy settings within your Shopify admin to help comply with privacy and data protection laws.
+- [Configure customer privacy settings](https://help.shopify.com/en/manual/privacy-and-security/privacy/customer-privacy-settings/privacy-settings?shpxid=9f9c768e-AC66-497C-98D0-701334C8173E) - You can configure and manage customer privacy settings within your Shopify admin to help comply with privacy and data protection laws.
-- [Add a cookie Banner](https://help.shopify.com/en/manual/privacy-and-security/privacy/customer-privacy-settings/privacy-settings#add-a-cookie-banner) - A cookie banner is a notification displayed on a website that informs visitors about the use of cookies and asks for their consent for data collection and tracking activities.
+- [Add a cookie banner](https://help.shopify.com/en/manual/privacy-and-security/privacy/customer-privacy-settings/privacy-settings#add-a-cookie-banner) - A cookie banner is a notification displayed on a website that informs visitors about the use of cookies and asks for their consent for data collection and tracking activities.

 ## Install

-Setup a new project with this example:
+Set up a new project with this example:

 ```bash
 npm create @shopify/hydrogen@latest -- --template analytics